absolutely-sharad/Doctor_Appointment_App/README.md

 ## 👨‍⚕️ About

 MedConnect Pro is designed to streamline the appointment management process for healthcare professionals.
 The application focuses on user experience, performance, and maintainability while providing essential features for medical practice management.

+The app demonstrates modern React Native development practices using Expo, showcasing how to build production-ready applications with beautiful UI, smooth animations, and robust state management.

 ---